 Nora Nadjarian lives in Nicosia, Cyprus.
 She is an award-winning poet and author of short fiction.
 Her work deals with the themes of women, refugees, identity, exile, love and loss, as well as the political situation in Cyprus.

 Best known for her short story collection Ledra Street (2006), she has had poetry and short fiction published internationally.
 She has been cited or published in the Guardian, the Irish Times and the Telegraph and has also won prizes and commendations in international competitions, including the Commonwealth Short Story Competition, the Binnacle International Ultra-Short Competition and the Seán Ó Faoláin Short Story Prize.
+In 2022 her story "Doors" was included in the Wigleaf Top 50 Short Fictions of the year.

 Her work was included in A River of Stories, an anthology of tales and poems from across the Commonwealth, Best European Fiction 2011 (Dalkey Archive Press), Being Human (Bloodaxe Books, 2011) , Capitals (Bloomsbury, 2017), The Stony Thursday Book (Limerick, 2018) and Europa 28 (Comma Press).
 Her latest book is the collection of short stories Selfie (Roman Books, 2017).
 Her short plays Mermaid and Catalina were performed at the Old Red Lion theatre in London.